zachbellay/podscription/README.md

 - [x] implement single podcast view page
 - [x] implement podast episode view page
 - [x] Add manual command to add a single podcast to the database from a URL, including scraping title, description, image URL, and website URL.
+- [x] Give Makefile ability to discern between docker-compose and docker compose (the dash)
+    - turns out I needed to upgrade to docker compose v2 which uses the `docker compose` syntax without the dash